-We often find ourselves in conversations with senior marketers and leadership of industrial and professional service companies considering taking the plunge into inbound marketing.
-These are people who accept the basic premise of inbound but are struggling as they try to imagine successfully implementing and sustaining an effort that might seem too ambitious for the capabilities their internal team’s capabilities.
+We often find ourselves in conversations with senior marketers and leadership teams of industrial and supply chain companies considering taking the plunge into inbound marketing.
+These are people who accept the basic premise of inbound but are struggling to envision successfully implementing an effort that might seem too ambitious for their internal team’s capabilities.

-- Planning, creating and curating engaging content, including video
+Planning, creating, and curating engaging content, including video

-- Developing and executing an SEO strategy
+Developing and executing an SEO strategy

-- Creating an effective user experience (UX) on your website
+Creating an effective user experience (UX) on your website

-- Optimizing your website for conversions (CRO)
+Optimizing your website for conversions (CRO)

-- Publishing timely and engaging social media content
+Publishing timely social media content

-- Strategizing and building lead nurturing campaigns
+Strategizing and building lead nurturing campaigns

-- Continuously analyzing and improving all this
+Continuously analyzing and improving all this